twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/shiki-and-rsc-code-examples/post.md

 {% opening-example /%}

-This code block uses `@twofold/shiki-transformer-client-boundary` to draw a boundary between the Server and Client Components.
+This code block uses `@twofold/shiki-transformer-client-boundary` to draw a boundary between Server and Client Components.

-I first came across this design pattern in Dan Abramov's blog, [overreacted.io](https://overreacted.io/).
-He'll occasionally use a similar design in his posts {% footnote id=1 %}Check out Dan's excellent [Impossible components](https://overreacted.io/impossible-components/) post for an example.{% /footnote %}.

-A feature of this boundary is that it's fully themeable and can be customized to fit any design.
+The boundary is themeable and customizable to fit any design.
 Here are a few examples:

 {% presets /%}

 {% basic-example /%}

+I first came across this design pattern in Dan Abramov's blog, [overreacted.io](https://overreacted.io/).
+He'll occasionally use a similar design in his posts {% footnote id=1 %}Check out Dan's excellent [Impossible components](https://overreacted.io/impossible-components/) post for an example.{% /footnote %}.

-In this post we'll cover how to install, use, and style the boundary for your blog or docs site.
+The rest of this post will cover how to install, use, and style the boundary for your blog or docs site.

 {% /playground-provider %}